controlshift/slate/source/includes/_json_effort_petitions_near.md

 ### Query Parameters

-This endpoints accepts a few nested attributes in a `location` object, as described below.

-Parameter | Default | Description
+Parameter | Required? | Description
 --------- | ------- | -----------
-effort slug | null | string - required - submitted as a part of the endpoint path, not as a separate URL parameter location[latitude] | null | float - required - a float representing the queried latitude location[longitude] | null | float - required - a float representing the queried longitude location[country] | null | string - optional - for efforts configured to use the "by country" search strategy, you can pass in the target country as a two letter [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) code. location[region] | null | string - optional - for efforts configured to use the "by state" search strategy, you can pass in the target state as a two letter state abbreviation.
+effort slug | yes | string - submitted as a part of the endpoint path, not as a separate URL parameter location_query | yes, if effort is configured for location search | string to search for (will be geocoded on the server) query | yes, if effort is configured for keyword search | string to search for

 ### Working Example